hathix/cs50-section/handouts/week11.md

 - Unsigned types are the same size as the normal types (e.g. `unsigned int`, like `int`, is 4 bytes)
 - All pointers are the same size (e.g. `double*`, like `int*`, is 8 bytes)
+- A `struct`'s size is the sum of the sizes of its components.

 ## Useful functions
 ![Table of common functions and their usage](img/standard-library.png)